kyegomez/swarms/docs/swarms/concept/swarm_architectures.md

 ### Sequential Swarm

 **Overview:**
 A Sequential Swarm architecture processes tasks in a linear sequence.
 Each agent completes its task before passing the result to the next agent in the chain.
 This architecture ensures orderly processing and is useful when tasks have dependencies.
+[Learn more here in the docs:](https://docs.swarms.world/en/latest/swarms/structs/agent_rearrange/)

 **Use-Cases:**
 - Workflows where each step depends on the previous one, such as assembly lines or sequential data processing.